 But as the 1980s got into full swing, Diana developed a penchant for refashioning them; she began to style chokers as headbands, transform brooches into statement necklaces, turned tiaras into necklaces and beyond.
 It was this kind of rule breaking and trend setting that ranks her among our favorite fashion icons to this day.

-The Art of Transforming Diamonds
+Princess Diana and the Art of Transforming Diamonds

 Transforming jewelry is a well-established practice.
 Back in the early 1800s, Empress Joséphine, who made the tiara fashionable, had a suite of diamond-encrusted pieces that could convert it in a myriad of ways.